Matthewweb42/KyneticMetalWorks/2D_Profile_Designer/Project_Requirements.md

   - [ ] When the profile is done, allow image download/creation with all the coorosponding information.
 - ### Line rules
   - [ ] Lines cannot cross.
+  - [ ] Lines snap to perfect horizontal or vertical so that it looks flush and even with the borders of the canvas.

 ---